Randal Graham was writing an academic text when he realized it contained a work of fiction waiting for escape.

 “Scarcity is ultimately generated by mortality – the fact that we’re going to die.
 If I spend three years going to law school, that’s three years I could have spent going to medical school.
 My little hypothetical then morphed to become a world without mortality and it started to look an awful lot like traditional depictions of the afterlife,” he explained.

-Beforelife is the satirical tale of Ian Brown, a man who dies on the book’s first page and finds himself in an afterlife where no one else believes in a ‘beforelife.’
+Beforelife is the satirical tale of Ian Brown, who finds himself in an afterlife where no one else believes in a ‘beforelife.’
 The other residents of the afterlife have mysteriously forgotten their pre-mortem lives and think anyone who remembers a mortal life is suffering from a mental disorder called the “beforelife delusion.”

 The protagonist finds himself on a quest to prove the ‘beforelife’ is real, which puts him into the crosshairs of some of history’s greatest heroes and villains, including Socrates and Napoleon, all of whom seem unhealthily obsessed with erasing Ian’s memories and preventing him from reminding anyone of their pre-mortem lives.